metropants/spring-boot-discord-starter/README.md

 }
 ```

-Usage with a custom JDA configuratio:
+Usage with a custom JDA configuration:
 ```java
 @Configuration
 @EnableDiscord